artela-network/artela-docs/docs/develop/guides/wallet-configuration/index.md

 Block Explorer URL (optional): https://betanet-scan.artela.network/
 ```

-For more info about the new RPC URL configuration, refer to [artela betanet](../node/access-betanet).
+For more info about the new RPC URL configuration, refer to [Artela TestNet](develop/node/access-testnet).

 Ensure all fields are correctly filled: